raylee45/Jumpy/README.md

 - Use semantic markup for HTML and CSS (adhere to best practices)

-How the game works:
+## How the game works:
 1. Use spacebar to make your character jump as it fights against gravity and avoid touching the pipes and ground.
 2. There will be top and bottom pipes/obstacles that move towards the bird horizontally-left.
 As the bird, you will have to try your best to stay in between the gap of the 2 pipes/obstacles AND avoid touching the ground to avoid making it game over.
 3. Each time the bird jumps, the player will receive 10 points.
 Get to highest score possible, and once a certain score is reached you will be announced a winner.

-Techniques used:
+## Techniques used:
 - For the game's framework, I stuck with utilized only JavaScript instead of Canvas.
 - Created different functions for obstacle movement, bird movements and collision detections.

-Wireframe:
+## Wireframe:
+This is a wireframe I built my game around while brainstorming the game-making process.
 ![Diagram](Wireframe.jpg)